-If you are renting in Canada currently, you may be facing some uncertainties about your future amid the COVID-19 pandemic – especially with the start of a new month on the horizon.
+If you are renting in Canada currently, you may be facing some uncertainties about your future amid the COVID-19 pandemic.
 Provincial governments are currently rolling out plans to help renters during this time:

 We understand that the COVID-19 outbreak is taking a toll on families across the country with many parents being out of work or quarantined.
 As an industry built on homeowners, many of our major lenders have pulled together to provide you beneficial options during this time and help alleviate some of the financial stress.

 Depending on your lender, there may be options available to you during this time such as: